ggaaooppeenngg/cpumemconnector/README.md

 * Ensure that both the prefill and decode nodes are configured consistently, particularly in terms of `kv_parallel_size`.
 * The `kv_rank` should be unique for each process (e.g., `0` for producer, `1` for consumer).
 * This connector must be placed in a Python module or script accessible via the `PYTHONPATH`.

----

-Let me know if you'd like to add diagrams or examples of the connector implementation.